100+ reasons for commercial success

-Launched July 2014 at the Farnborough International Airshow, the A330neo will expand operators’ market opportunities with a range capability increase of around 400 nautical miles while carrying more payload.
+Planned for first deliveries in the fourth quarter of 2017, the A330neo will expand operators’ market opportunities with a range capability increase of around 400 nautical miles while carrying more payload.
 Not only does this widebody jetliner match the cash operating costs per seat of its nearest competitor, the A330neo surpasses it on direct operating costs per seat – and does so while offering greater seat-width comfort in economy class.

 In addition, Airbus has enhanced the A330 product line by offering an increased takeoff weight of 242 tonnes.
-This upgrade will first be applied to the A330-300 – with service entry planned from mid-2015, following the successful maiden flight performed on 12 January 2015 – and subsequently to the A330-200 (in-service from early 2016), allowing operators to carry additional payload on longer missions.
+This upgrade first is being applied to the A330-300 – with service entry planned from mid-2015, following the successful maiden flight performed on 12 January 2015 – and subsequently to the A330-200 (in-service from early 2016), allowing operators to carry additional payload on longer missions.

 Airbus has also announced a lower-weight A330-300 Regional version, which is the only widebody which beats the economics of the most efficient single-aisle aircraft.
 This A330-300 version will be optimised for use on domestic and regional routes in high growth markets – such as China and Asia – with concentrated traffic flows and is sized to accommodate up to approximately 400 passengers.

-The A330 is the most cost efficient widebody twin aircraft in operation.
+The A330 is the most cost efficient widebody twin-engine aircraft in operation.

 The multi-talented A330 Family addresses a full range of operational requirements, including airline passenger and cargo service, VVIP and head-of-state transportation, as well as military airlift and in-flight refuelling.